My Hairiest Adventure

 The plotting was fine and the pacing was good, but the whole presence of the INSTA-TAN was confusing.
 It ended up being pointless.
 It should have been somehow tied to Dr. Murkin’s operation.

-Larry was fine, but I wish he had more doglike qualities (sensitive to smell, urge to chase squirrels and cats, chewing things).
+Larry was fine, but I wish he had more doglike qualities (sensitivity to smell, urge to chase squirrels and cats, chewing things).
 It would have made the comedic elements more fun.
 There were too many insignificant characters.

 There was some good body horror, but it was more silly than scary.
 Maybe if I was afraid of dogs I would feel differently.